dart-lang/site-www/src/language/patterns.md

 }
 ```

-Patterns can ignore parts of a matched value by using a [wildcard pattern][]
+To ignore parts of a matched value, you can use a [wildcard pattern][]
-as a place holder, or a [rest element][] in the case of list patterns.
+as a place holder.
+In the case of list patterns, you can use a [rest element][].

 ### Destructuring